nbrandaleone-blog/myblog/_posts/2019-12-29-AppMesh-Visibility.md

 ####  Install the App Mesh [injector](https://github.com/aws/aws-app-mesh-inject/blob/master/INSTALL.md)
 We are going to use the admissions controller/injector for this part of the tutorial.
-The injector will add the appropriate *App Mesh* init and envoy containers to your pod automatically.
-It will also wire up the proper networking between the containers.
+The injector will add the appropriate *App Mesh* init and envoy [sidecar](https://aws.amazon.com/blogs/containers/using-sidecar-injection-on-amazon-eks-with-aws-app-mesh/) to your pod automatically.
+It will also wire up the proper networking between the containers and add the `APPMESH_VIRTUAL_NODE_NAME` environmental variable to your pod.
 The injector is a great help in making App Mesh an easy experience for developers working on Kubernetes/EKS.
-Still, one must add the appropriate annotations and create the various mesh components (i.e. virtual service/routes and nodes) in the appropriate kubernetes yaml format.
+Still, one must add the appropriate annotations and create the various mesh components (i.e. virtual service/routes and nodes) via kubernetes templates.

 ```
 $ helm upgrade -i appmesh-inject eks/appmesh-inject \